Alaska Veterans' and Pioneers' Home - Palmer Alaska

 Alaska Veterans' And Pioneers' Home - Assisted Living & Care Services:

-Alaska Veterans' And Pioneers' Home provides assistance with multiple supportive services for ADLS including:
+Alaska Veterans' And Pioneers' Home helps senior citizens with many daily living activities including:

 - Individual care plans